precice/openfast-adapter/README.md

 and restart your terminal.

 You're good to go!
 If you want to re-compile the adapter, make sure to clean the old installation first by running `src/Allclean`.

+## References

+A more detailed description of the concept behind the adapter can be found in this [technical report](https://github.com/LeonardWilleke/report-openfast-adapter/tree/draft-one).

+## License and attribution

+Parts of the code in `src/openfast-adapter` were reused from a [OpenFAST C++ API example](https://github.com/OpenFAST/openfast/tree/v3.5.0/glue-codes/openfast-cpp/src/FAST_Prog.cpp), which is licensed under the [Apache 2 license](https://github.com/LeonardWilleke/openfast-adapter/thirdparty/LICENSE.txt).